 For example, as a SAAS business, your landing page is the most important from a conversion perspective.
 Your potential customers want to get information about what you’re offering fast and then have an easy way of signing up if they’re interested.
 So for SaaS businesses, testing different design options and layouts makes the most sense.

 You could test your landing page with a short product demo and then without it.
 You can try how the CTA button works in the middle of your page, and then one version with a signup button in the top right corner only.
 You can also test if the version with two CTA buttons (one at the top and one at the bottom) works better than the version with just one main CTA button.
-The possibilities of improving your conversion rates are endless, and it’s very simple to do it in Webflow thanks to native integrations.
+Try testing different layouts to see which page layouts drive the most form submissions and sign-ups.
+You could test a single page layout against a multi-step layout for your sign-up flow.

 Another important element of your website that you can optimize is the navigation menu.
 It’s the most crucial element when we’re talking about user experience.
 Make sure you have a clear plan for your website’s structure and how different pages will be linked to each other - the flow has to be intuitive.